The social brain

 1 Social exchange reasoning

-Figure 2: Each card has a number on one side and a patch of color on the other.
+Figure 2: Each card has a number on one side and a patch of colour on the other.
 Which card or cards must be turned over to test the idea that if a card shows an even number on one face, then its opposite face is red?

 Figure 3: Each card has an age on one side and a drink on the other.
 Which card(s) must be turned over to test the idea that if you are drinking alcohol, then you must be over 18?